RWE Energy Platform

 How I Approached It

-We migrated to Node.js with NestJS and MongoDB — a stack that gave us the modularity and performance the monolith lacked.
-Energy projects have dynamic properties, so the filtering system needed to generate columns on the fly based on each project's characteristics.
-I built this with MongoDB aggregations optimized through profiling, not guesswork.
+We moved replacement work into Node.js with NestJS and MongoDB.
+Energy projects have dynamic properties, so the filtering system needed to generate columns from each project's characteristics.
+I built and tuned this path with MongoDB aggregations, using profiling to find the expensive parts before changing them.

-The biggest technical challenge was that heavy data processing was killing the main thread.
-I implemented Worker Pools to offload large dataset operations to parallel threads — this is what brought export times from 45 minutes down to 12.
-I used the Node.js profiler to find the actual bottlenecks rather than optimizing blind.
+The biggest technical constraint was heavy processing on the main thread.
+I implemented Worker Pools to move large dataset operations into parallel work, which brought export time from 45 minutes down to 12.
+The profiler helped separate real bottlenecks from guesses.

 Key Technical Decisions